praful12/Descender-for-CRN-escapes/README.md

 # Descender-for-CRN-escapes
  A functional gradient algorithm for finding escapes in stochastic chemical reaction networks.
 The algorithm is described in an associated paper.
-If you use the code or algorithm, please cite the paper.
+If you use the code or the algorithm, please cite the paper.

 ## Workflow